 5. Investing in Big Ideas – The Advent of Molecular Medicine

-Following the initiation of the Thematic Equity Fund managed by Chevy Chase Trust Investment Advisors (CCT) in our BMT Custom Equity Portfolios, we have received several inquiries into the strategy’s underlying themes.
+Following the initiation of the Thematic Equity Fund managed by Chevy Chase Trust Investment Advisors (CCT) in our Bryn Mawr Trust Custom Equity Portfolios, we have received several inquiries into the strategy’s underlying themes.
 Clients have been particularly interested in the “Advent of Molecular Medicine” theme, a topic we dive into in more detail below.
 As a refresher, the Global Thematic Equity Fund looks for investment opportunities driven by secular trends that are expected to play out over a multi-year time horizon.
 Chevy Chase believes there are powerful secular trends driven by economic, demographic, and technological changes that are powerful enough to positively influence the financial performance of companies across multiple industries.

 Molecular Medicine – What is it?